angular/angular/aio/content/guide/service-worker-config.md

 The `ngsw-config.json` configuration file specifies which files and data URLs the Angular service worker should cache and how it should update the cached files and data.
-The [Angular CLI](cli) processes the configuration file during `ng build --prod`.
+The [Angular CLI](cli) processes the configuration file during `ng build`.
 Manually, you can process it with the `ngsw-config` tool (where `<project-name>` is the name of the project being built):

 <code-example language="sh">